 How to Work Out the Number of Clusters in Cluster Analysis

-Most cluster analysis techniques require users to specify the number of clusters that they require.
-There are six broad classes of approaches to choosing the number of clusters: penalized fit heuristics, statistical tests, extent of association with other data, replicability, no small classes, and domain-usefulness.
+Cluster analysis techniques (most of them) require users to specify the number of clusters that they require.
+There are six broad classes of approaches to choosing the number of clusters: penalized fit heuristics, statistical tests, the extent of association with other data, replicability, no small classes, and domain-usefulness.